Red-billed leiothrix: Description

-The leiothrix is about six inches in length, generally olive green, and has a yellow throat with orange shading on the breast.
-It also has a dull yellowish ring around the eye that extends to the beak.
+The leiothrix is 14–15.5 cm long, generally olive green, and has a yellow throat with orange shading on the breast.
+It also has a yellowish-white ring around the eye that extends to the beak.
 The edges of the wing feathers are brightly coloured with yellow, orange, red and black and the forked tail is olive brown and blackish at the tip.
 The cheeks and side of the neck are a bluish grey colour.
-The female is a lot paler than the male and lacks the red patch on the wings.
-It doesn't fly frequently, except in open habitats.
-This bird is very active and an excellent singer but very secretive and difficult to see.
+The eye is brown, the bill red, and the legs and feet pinkish.
+The sexes are similar, though the females are slightly smaller and duller, with less red on the wing; juveniles even duller.
+The subspecies differ in the extent and intensity of the colours on the back and wings.
+It is very active and an excellent singer but is often secretive and difficult to see.